aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 **Of note**:
 * You will only need to run the two following scripts: [**sc-DEA**](/scDEA_MAST_glmer.R) (script 1) and [**pseudobulk-DEA updated**](/pseudobulkDEA_dreamlet.R) (script 2).

-* This analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**.
+* These analyses are meant to be run on scRNA-seq data composed by **only one sample per donor**.
 In case you have more than one sample per donor (e.g., stimulated vs. non-stimulated samples from the same donor, etc...) you should modify some configuration files ([scDEA_covariates.tab](/scDEA_covariates.tab), [pseudobulkDEA_dreamlet.covariates.tab](/pseudobulkDEA_dreamlet.covariates.tab), [pseudobulkDEA_limmadream.covariates.tab](/pseudobulkDEA_limmadream.covariates.tab), and [pseudobulkDEA_limmadream.aggregates.tab](/pseudobulkDEA_limmadream.aggregates.tab))

 * To run these scripts you should have **successfully run** the following sc-eQTLGen consortium pipelines: **WG1**, **WG2** and **WG3 (I)**